BlockTool/BlockTool/README.md

 # BlockTool

 BlockTool is essentially a set of grasshopper scripts that performs simple geometric operations on lines drawn in Rhino to generate buildings.
 The geometrical operations follow a set of customisable rules.
-Additional functionality such as saving parameters, calculating builtup area, exporting csv and sketchup files have been added.
+Additional functionality such as saving parameters, calculating built-up area, exporting csv and sketchup files have been added.
 A set of useful(ish) error messages have also been added in to help users understand why the script is misbehaving.

 The goal with this tool is to provide a basic template to build additional functionality and for new users of grasshopper